 My own session with the book made me feel a lot more confident in my cooking.

 Jeff Potter is curious about the science of food and loves finding answers to why ingredients and recipes work the way they do.
 By bringing science to food-minded people—and food to science-minded people—he blends genres to educate the public about how to master the kitchen.
-He’s been featured in USA Today, the Today Show, and is a regular guest on Science Friday.
+He’s been featured in USA Today, the Today Show, and on Science Friday.